pseudomuto/protoc-gen-doc/BUILDING.md

 library was installed.
 There's no install step, just copy the executable to where you want it.

-Note that on Mac OS X, the protobuf library should be build with with clang (`CC=clang` and `CXX=clang++`), or you'll get linker errors.
+Note that on Mac OS X, the protobuf library should be built with with clang (`CC=clang` and `CXX=clang++`), or you'll get linker errors.